The budget tango is an endless dance in Harrisburg halls

 For about two decades, the state budget has been produced in fits and starts.
 The governor proposes a spending plan that is too large, lawmakers try to fund it without traditional tax increases, and when they reduce the size of it they take a licking from everyone funded by the state budget.

-No matter how this year’s budget waltz finishes, we hope lessons were learned a couple of weeks ago when lawmakers looked hard to taking surplus revenue from a variety of accounts to close the $2.2 billion revenue gap between proposed revenues and expenses.
+No matter how this year’s budget waltz finishes, we hope lessons were learned a couple weeks ago when lawmakers looked hard to taking surplus revenue from a variety of accounts to close the $2.2 revenue gap between proposed revenues and expenses.